E S S E N T I A L E N G L I S H

 Health, Medical, Diseases, Sports . . .

-'Giving Instructions' to a patient during a osteopathy session
+'Giving Instructions' to a patient during an osteopathy session (Grammar and vocabulary)

 HUMAN BODY - internal and external